Bengals player arrested while searching for missing father - WHIZ News

 FORT LAUDERDALE, Fla.
 (AP) — Cincinnati Bengals cornerback Mackensie Alexander was jailed Wednesday on a charge of misdemeanor battery after deputies say he beat up a man shortly after returning to Florida to help search for his missing father.

 Alexander, 26, and another man, 28-year-old Evins Clement, were arrested by Collier County sheriff’s deputies Tuesday night, not long after Alexander arrived back in southwest Florida where he grew up and his family still lives in the small farming community of Immokalee.
-Alexander was being held without bond Wednesday pending an afternoon court hearing.
+Bail for the men was set at $2,000 each at a Wednesday afternoon court hearing, and they were released later that day.

+“Mr. Alexander’s only concern is the well-being of his father,” the men’s attorney, Brian Pakett, said.
+“He wants to find him and find him well.”

 Alexander had left Bengals training camp earlier Tuesday to assist the search for his 65-year-old father, Jean Alexandre, a Haitian immigrant who uses a French spelling of the family’s surname.
-Investigators say another man told them he and Alexandre drove about 80 miles (130 kilometers) to pick palmetto berries in Okeechobee County on Monday.
-The man, whose name has not been released, told deputies he had left Alexandre behind.
+Investigators say Mauricet Etienne told them he, Alexandre and others drove about 80 miles (130 kilometers) to pick palmetto berries in Okeechobee County on Monday.

+According to a missing person’s report released Wednesday, Etienne, 56, said that after several hours of picking, he could not find Alexandre and spent three hours searching for him before returning to Immokalee to pick up Alexandre’s wife, Marie.
+They returned to Okeechobee County, where they searched for another 45 minutes before heading back to Immokalee and calling deputies.

+Etienne told deputies he had no ill will toward Alexandre.
+He agreed he should have called law enforcement when he first discovered Alexandre was missing, but he said he was afraid because he had been previously told by deputies that he did not have permission to pick berries in that area.

 The Okeechobee County Sheriff’s Office said Wednesday that they are searching for Alexandre but referred all other questions to Collier County.

 According to Alexander’s arrest report, he and Clement had gone to the home of the man he’s accused of assaulting “to discuss a previous incident.”
-Collier sheriff’s officials declined to say if the previous incident is Alexandre’s disappearance or if the victim is the man last known to be with him.
+Collier sheriff’s officials declined to say if the man is Etienne, citing a Florida law that shields the names of crime victims.
+But in a redacted recording of a call, the victim’s son made to deputies from his own home, he said his father’s attackers are angry because they think he is responsible for a man who had gone missing on Monday.

 The report says Alexander tried to convince the man to go with them, but he refused, saying he was scared of retaliation.
 The man told deputies that Alexander then threatened to get a gun from his car.
 When he still refused to go with them, the victim said Clement grabbed him and Alexander began punching him in the face.